Nieuwe-Warmte-Nu/compute-engine-sdk-python/README.md

 pip install nwnsdk
 ```

-Start local rabbitmq and postgres, in root directory:
+For testing locally with RabbitMQ and Postgres on docker desktop clone https://github.com/Nieuwe-Warmte-Nu/computation-engine, copy `.env-template` to `.env` and in the root directory:
 ```
 docker-compose up
 ```